 The island’s climate can be classified as tropical maritime, hot and humid with a temperate interior.
-Mean daily temperatures range from a seasonal low of 26°C in February to a high of 28 °C in August.
+Mean daily temperatures range from 26°C in February to 30°C in August in the lowlands, and from 15°C to 22°C at higher elevations.
 Daily sunshine hours are fairly constant throughout the year, averaging about 8.2 hours in the southern plains.

-Long-term mean annual rainfall over the island is about 1 980 mm.
-Much of the rainfall results from the northeasterly trade winds, which deposit most of their moisture on the northern slopes of the axial mountain ranges and the southern half of the island is in rain shadow.
-Annual rainfall on the northeastern slopes of the Blue Mountain Range is generally 3 000 to 5 000 mm, whereas in the south coastal plains of St. Catherine and Clarendon it is generally less than 1 500 mm.
+Long-term mean annual rainfall over the island is about 2 051 mm.
+Much of the rainfall results from the northeasterly trade winds, which deposit most of their moisture on the northern slopes of the axial mountain ranges, while the southern half of the island is in rain shadow.
+Annual rainfall on the northeastern slopes of the Blue Mountain Range is generally 3 000 to 5 000 mm, whereas in the south coastal plains of Saint Catherine and Clarendon it is generally less than 1 500 mm.
 Annual rainfall exhibits a characteristic pattern, with a primary maximum in October and another in May.
 The main dry season lasts from December to April.

 Jamaica regularly comes under the influence of tropical storms and hurricanes during the period of July to November, characterized by flood-producing rainfall of high intensity and magnitude.

 In 2013, the total population was about 2 784 000, of which around 48 percent was rural (Table 1).
 Population density is 253 inhabitants/km2 but is unevenly distributed.
 In 2003, the total population was estimated at 2 647 000 reflecting an average annual demographic growth rate over this period of 0.5 percent.

 In 2012, 93 percent of the total population had access to improved water sources (97 and 89 percent in urban and rural areas respectively) and 88 percent of the total population had access to improved sanitation (78 and 82 percent in urban and rural areas respectively).